 Electricians may do some or all of the following:

-- study and interpret wiring diagrams and floor plans
+- interpret electrical information on diagrams and plans

 - install electrical wiring and equipment

-- repair or replace electrical wiring, parts and equipment
+- repair and replace electrical wiring, parts and equipment

-- keep records of problems they find and work they do
+- keep records of problems they find, and the work they do

 Skills and knowledge

 Electricians need to have knowledge of:

 - electrical theory, laws, codes, and standards of practice

 - how to install electrical wiring and fixtures

 - how to draw wiring diagrams and floor plans